gospodarka-przestrzenna/pankus/docs/source/intervening_opportunities/build_rings_from_layout.rst

 Effect
 ------
-- The ``ring`` table is created and written with ring number for each origin/destination pair.
+- The :ref:`ring_table` table is created and written with ring number for each origin/destination pair.
   The ring number is determined from each pair distance.
-  The data in the ``ring_layout`` table creates distance intervals that are used to compute the ring number of the destination area according to the ring's origin.
+  The data in the :ref:`ring_layout_table` table creates distance intervals that are used to compute the ring number of the destination area according to the ring's origin.